 If you are searching for an easier solution, click here: Recommended by most of us [85%]

-Could Not Backup the iPhone Because An Error Occurred While Reading?
+Could Not Restore the iPhone Because An Error Occurred While Reading?

-Most iPhone, iPod, and iPad users greatly depend on iTunes to backup files to a computer.
-However, some users have reported not being able to proceed with the backup process after an error message pops up saying "iTunes could not backup the iPhone because an error occurred."
+Most iPhone, iPod, and iPad users greatly depend on iTunes to restore files to a computer.
+However, some users have reported not being able to proceed with the restore process after an error message pops up saying "iTunes could not restore the iPhone because an error occurred."
 New iPhone users might not understand what this error message means and resolving it could be a problem.
 Luckily, we have put together this guide to help you resolve this problem.

 "Because An Error Occurred" pops up - Reasons & Solutions